 The Transgender Studies & Humanities project took place over 2016 to 2018.
 This initiative considers how the emerging field of Transgender Studies has implications for Gender Studies and for the Humanities in general.
 The initiative includes pedagogical components, post-doctoral fellowships, and events.
 It was motivated by these questions:

 - How does transgender studies reshape the structuring assumptions of humanistic inquiry?

 - What are the potential contributions of critical transgender studies—meaning, in general terms, of a humanities approach to trans* existence—outside of the academy, such as to healthcare or advocacy?

 Funded by the Humanities Futures Initiative at the Franklin Humanities Institute.
-Project Directors: Ara Wilson & Gabriel Rosenberg (on leave 2016-17).
+Project Directors: Ara Wilson & Gabriel Rosenberg.
+Project assistant, 2017-18: Cole Rizki.

-October 2017 GSF post-doctoral fellow Nick Clarkson, on contemporary transgender citizenship in a context of U.S. surveillance and security policy.
+Nick Clarkson, (GSF post-doctoral fellow), on contemporary transgender citizenship in a context of U.S. surveillance and security policy.